dairyfreeZ/serverless-netease-music-api/README.md

 terraform apply -var="region=us-west-2" -auto-approve
 ```

-In AWS Console, crate a Test event with the following payload to trigger the Lambda
+In AWS Console, create a Test event with the following payload to trigger the Lambda

 ```
 {